Hue-Jo/kokoa-clone-2024/README.md

-# Kokoa Clone 2024 24.03
+# Kokoa Clone 2024.03

-CSS got so much better!
+HTML & CSS are so much fun!